 Q: How can this test be used in risk management?

-Usually, regulatory tests must be performed at least once a year for hot water systems, and more often (once a month or trimester) for cooling towers.
+Usually, regulatory tests must be performed at least once a year for hot water systems and more often (once a month or trimester) for cooling towers.
 However, it remains far from enough regarding the increase in cases of legionellosis worldwide.

 According to the American Centre for Disease Control, 90% of cases of legionellosis could be avoided with an effective prevention policy.
 It means that preventing the risk is essential.
-Primarily because once a water network has been infected L. pneumophila, it is difficult to eliminate all the bacteria.
+Primarily because once a water network has been infected with L. pneumophila, it is difficult to eliminate all the bacteria.

 In less than ten days, L. pneumophila can go from a non-detectable concentration to a concentration presenting a danger for human health.